Descanonge/filefinder/docs/source/usage.rst

     finder = Finder("", "%(Y)/%(m)/%(var:fmt=s)_%(Y)-%(j).ext")
     finder.fix_groups(Y=2018)
-    finder.fix_by_filter("date", lambda d: datetime(2018, 6, 15) > d)
+    finder.fix_by_filter("date", lambda d: d > datetime(2018, 6, 15))

 In this example we only select files corresponding to dates after the 15th of june.
-Note that I still only selected the year with a "traditionnal" value-fix.
+We also selected the year 2018 with a "traditionnal" value-fix.

 .. note::